SpiraInc/ouroboros/README.md

 The successfully logged data can be viewed in the DynamoDB dashboard as shown below:

-### Creating the Lambda Function for Processing Data
+### Creating the Lambda Function for processing data

 The lambda function can be thought of as an intermediary in the "handshake" between Particle and DynamoDB.
 The lambda function receives a JSON event object from the Webhook's POST request, processes the data, and inserts it into the table in DynamoDB.
 It was created by navigating to the Lambda resource and clicking _Create function_.
 Our lambda function is named `Particle-Data-Lambda` and settings were chosen as shown in the graphic below: